tongxinchen/Human_Activity_Crime_London/README.md

 <!-- Notebook usage -->
 ## Code usage

-The source code in this project are in py file ```human_activity_property_crime.py```.
+The source codes in this project are in py file ```human_activity_property_crime.py```.

-All codes can be executed in Conda environment with the installed pkgs listed at the top of this file.
+All codes can be executed in Conda environment with the installed pkgs listed on the top of this file.

 <!-- Open data -->
 ## Open data